KCFLEX/vinc-clothing/README.md

 This is a sleek and user-friendly online store for clothes, created using ReactJS, Firebase, and SCSS.
-With ReactJS,
+With ReactJS.